Dr. Aleksandr Dayanayev

 What is dental bonding?

-Dental bonding is a white-colored material that is applied directly to your tooth to restore the missing part of the tooth.
+Dental bonding is a white material used to bond to the tooth, essentially like glue, to restore or replace a missing or decayed part of the tooth.

 When is dental bonding recommended?